Main Khiladi Tu Anari: Plot

-Deepak Kumar (Saif Ali Khan), who is the most romantic actor around, is frustrated with his roles and for being type-cast as a romantic hero.
+Deepak Kumar, who is the most romantic actor around, is frustrated with his roles and for being type-cast as a romantic hero.
 He would like to do something different and bring some change and excitement to his dull and boring existence.
 To change his monotonous life, he gets drunk and drives around.
 He is arrested by the police and brought to his rowdy producer.
 Karan also arrives at the place to confront the producer for molesting a girl who had come to him earlier for a job.
 When the producer refuses to comply and calls goons to threaten Karan, the latter thrashes them all, impressing Deepak, who would like to study his behaviour so that he can use this as a background for his next movie.

-Karan meets Basanti (also Shilpa Shetty), who looks identical to Mona.
+Karan meets Basanti, who looks identical to Mona.
 He tells Deepak that the latter can hang around him if Deepak can get Basanti to act as Mona.
 Deepak trains Basanti and presents the new "Mona" to Karan.
-Karan places Basanti at the Moonlight Hotel as an amnesiac Mona, where she can report on Goli's criminal activities.
-While Karan and Basanti fall in love with each other, Deepak falls in love with Karan's sister, Shivangi (Rageshwari), which makes Karan mad and he tries to get rid of Deepak and almost succeeds in doing so.
-However Deepak finds out and angrily confronts Karan, and leaves the house.
+Karan places Basanti at the Moonlight Hotel as an amnesiac Mona, where she can report Goli's criminal activities.
+While Karan and Basanti fall in love with each other; Deepak falls in love with Karan's sister, Shivangi, which makes Karan mad and he tries to get rid of Deepak and almost succeeds in doing so.
+However, Deepak finds out and angrily confronts Karan, and leaves the house.
 Karan's sister is heartbroken; his sister-in-law makes him realize his wrongdoing.
 A remorseful Karan goes to Deepak and apologizes to him; Deepak forgives him and the two make up.